 The temple is one of Laos’ most beautiful, and is decorated as befitting a royal site: a three-layered roof tops the structure, gilded doors at the entrance show moments from the Buddha’s eventful life, and the Red Chapel’s walls are adorned with mosaics.

-Entrance fee costs LAK 20,000 to the Wat’s interior.
-The compound is open to visitors from 8am to 5pm every day.Continue to 5 of 6 below.
+The entrance fee costs LAK 20,000.
+The compound is open to visitors from 8am to 5pm every... day.

 08 of 10